 CEOs rewrite the rulebook in pursuit of growth

-May 30, 2019 – CEOs are faced with a stark choice.
-In the face of unparalleled environmental, economic and technological change, they are looking to grow their businesses by creating the organizational agility to disrupt existing business models and challenge long-held market orthodoxies.
+CEOs are faced with a stark choice.
+Not just in the Isle of Man but all global CEO’s are operating in the face of unparalleled environmental, economic and technological change, and they are looking to grow their businesses by creating the organisational agility to disrupt existing business models and challenge long-held market orthodoxies.

 According to the fifth KPMG International Global CEO Outlook, just over half of CEOs are confident they will succeed but are realistic, with 53 percent projecting cautious three-year growth of up to 2 percent (down from 55 percent in 2018).
 As with 2018, they are also maintaining a positive three-year growth outlook for the global economy, although this has slightly fallen from 67 to 62 percent over the last 12 months.
 This confidence is also shown by their commitment to hire, with 36 percent of CEOs projecting to add more than six percent to their workforce in the next three years.